AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

 # S3
 - Max object size = 5TB
 - must use multi-part upload for > 5GB
+- Static Web Hosting
+    - S3 bucket name must be the same as custom registered Domain name
 - Versioning
     - can be enabled at bucket level
 - Replication